insight-platform/Savant/docs/source/getting_started/0_configure_prod_env.rst

 General Compatibility Notes
 ---------------------------

-*Savant does not support Jetson Nano due to the outdated software stack supported by the device.*
+**Savant does not support 1st-gen Jetson Nano due to the outdated software stack supported by the device.**

-:repo-link:`Savant` runs on top of Deepstream ecosystem, therefore, it requires DeepStream's dependencies to be satisfied:
+:repo-link:`Savant` runs on top of DeepStream ecosystem, therefore, it requires DeepStream's dependencies to be satisfied:

 * Docker with Compose, R525+ display driver for dGPU platform;
 * Docker with Compose, Jetpack 5.1 GA on Jetson AGX Xavier/ NX, Orin Family.